A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: The Voronoi Hierarchy for the Hausdorff Voronoi Diagram

-We summarize the result on the Voronoi hierarchy in the following lemma, which is easily derived from Lemmas~\ref{lemma:vh-size} to~\ref{lemma:segm_query_hvd} and the discussion in Section~\ref{sec:vh}. \begin{theorem} The Voronoi hierarchy for the Hausdorff Voronoi diagram of a family of $\nclus$ clusters of total complexity $n$ has expected size $O(n)$.
-Both the point location query and the parametric point location take expected $O(\log{n}\log{\nclus})$ time.
-Insertion of a cluster takes amortized $O((N/{\nclus})\log{n})$ time, where $N$ is the total number of update operations in all levels during the insertion of all $k$ clusters. \end{theorem}
+\begin{theorem} The Voronoi hierarchy for the Hausdorff Voronoi diagram of a family of $\nclus$ clusters of total complexity $n$ has expected size $O(n)$.
+Both the point location query and the parametric point location query can be performed in expected time $O(\log{n}\log{\nclus})$.
+Insertion of a cluster takes $O((N/{\nclus})\log{n})$ amortized time, where $N$ is the total number of update operations in all levels during the insertion of all $k$ clusters. \end{theorem}